-Nautique offers an optional fresh water flush kit.
-The relief valve in this kit prevents excessive water pressure to your engine.
-Excess water pressure can damage the engine.
+Nautique offers a freshwater flush kit.
 This is the only system we recommend if you use your boat in salt water or unusual water conditions.
 Flushing the system by running the boat in fresh water is another good way to flush the engine, but it must be done immediately.

-Freshwater Flushing Kit - Optional
+Freshwater Flushing Kit

-The optional freshwater flushing kit allows you to flush the water system after your boat is operated in salt water, brackish water or unusual water conditions.
+The freshwater flushing kit allows you to flush the water system after your boat is operated in salt water, brackish water or unusual water conditions.

-We recommend using this system if you use your boat in salt water or unusual water conditions.
+Use this system if you use your boat in salt water or unusual water conditions.
 Flushing the system by running the boat in fresh water is another good way to flush the engine, but it must be done immediately.